FindoraNetwork/platform/docs/recover.md

---snapshot-cap           the maximum number of snapshots that will be stored, default to 100 --snapshot-mode          native/external, default to native --snapshot-infra         zfs/btrfs, will try a guess if missing, only useful in native mode --snapshot-server        an address pair like "ADDR:PORT", only useful in external mode --snapshot-target        a data volume containing both ledger data and tendermint data --snapshot-list          list all available snapshots in the form of block height
+--snapshot-cap           the maximum number of snapshots that will be stored, default to 100 --snapshot-mode          native/external, default to native --snapshot-infra         zfs/btrfs, will try a guess if missing, only useful in native mode --snapshot-daemon        a UDP address like "ADDR:PORT", only useful in external mode --snapshot-target        a data volume containing both ledger data and tendermint data --snapshot-list          list all available snapshots in the form of block height

-findorad node restore

 > running offline, only useful in native mode

---snapshot-infra         zfs/btrfs, will try a guess if missing --snapshot-target        a data volume containing both ledger data and tendermint data

---list-snapshots         same as `findorad node --snapshot-list`

---to-height              restore to a custom height, will try the closest smaller height if the target does not exist --to-height-exact        restore to a custom height exactly, an error will be reported if the target does not exist
+-r, --snapshot-rollback        rollback to a custom height, will try the closest smaller height if the target does not exist

+-R, --snapshot-rollback-exact  rollback to a custom height exactly, an error will be reported if the target does not exist
 ```

 ## Inner Operations